mlz-ictrl/nicos/doc/source/sessionapi.rst

       A singleton for settings read from ``nicos.conf``.
 See :ref:`nicosconf`.

-   .. attribute:: auto_modules

-      A list of modules with user commands to be imported in every setup.
-By default, all modules under :mod:`nicos.commands` are imported, but this can be overridden in subclasss that do not need user commands.

    .. attribute:: autocreate_devices

       A boolean that determines if the session automatically creates all